uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 For GPT-4 however, the authors identify two primary reasons why this methodology is not suitable:
-1. The authors lack of access to GPT-4's full training data, which means they must assume it has potentially seen every existing benchmark or similar data, and
+1. The authors lack access to GPT-4's full training data, which means they must assume it has potentially seen every existing benchmark or similar data, and
 2. GPT-4's intelligence is characterized by its generality and ability to understand and connect any topic, performing tasks beyond the scope of narrow AI systems.
 Traditional benchmarks struggle to evaluate the intelligence metric well.

 <br>

-A point worth noting is that the authors highlight another paper that does propose a benchmark to evaluate general intelligence ([Chollet, 2019](https://arxiv.org/pdf/1911.01547.pdf)), however the benchmark is largely visual in nature, and thus would be better suited for the multi-modal version of GPT-4, which the authors did not have access to.
+A point worth noting is that the authors highlight another paper that does propose a benchmark to evaluate general intelligence ([Chollet, 2019](https://arxiv.org/pdf/1911.01547.pdf)), however, the benchmark is largely visual in nature and thus would be better suited for the multi-modal version of GPT-4, which the authors did not have access to.

 <br>